 10 of 11

-In design it's a well known (and true) axiom that mirrors make a space larger.
+In design, it's a well known (and true) axiom that mirrors make a space larger.
 So why not create a wall of mirrors to really grow out your space?
-When laying out a mirrored wall story similar to the one pictured here, consider selecting mirrors with different shapes, but similar scale and design to make the theme of the wall story consistent.
-Another good approach would be to find mirrors with the same shape, but in various sizes to hang on the wall in a organic cluster.Continue to 11 of 11 below.
+When laying out a mirrored wall story similar to the one pictured here, consider selecting mirrors with different shapes, but with similar scale and design to make the wall story consistent.
+Another good approach would be to find mirrors with the same shape, but in various sizes to hang on the wall in an organic cluster.Continue to 11 of 11 below.

 11 of 11